 Trip Tips: Cemetery tours

-In Chicago, the Chicago Architecture Foundation offers regular walking tours of Graceland Cemetery and occasional tours of Calvary, Rosehill and Oak Woods cemeteries.
-The tours are two hours and cost $15.
+In Chicago, the Chicago Architecture Center offers regular walking tours of Graceland Cemetery and occasional tours of Calvary, Rosehill and Oak Woods cemeteries.
+The tours are two hours and cost $26, free for members.

 © Beth Gauper